US STOCKS-Futures dip ahead of data; Brazil ADRs slump

 By Rodrigo Campos

-NEW YORK Oct 27 U.S. stocks were set to open lower on Monday, weighed by energy shares, after the S&P 500 closed its best week in nearly two years and ahead of data on U.S. services sector growth and home sales.
+NEW YORK Oct 27 U.S. stock index futures dipped on Monday after the S&P 500 closed its best week in nearly two years on Friday and ahead of data on U.S. services sector growth and home sales.

-Brent crude oil fell below $85 a barrel and U.S. crude dipped below $80 after Goldman Sachs slashed its price forecasts, citing abundant supply and lackluster demand.
-An energy sector exchange-traded fund fell about 1 percent in trading before the bell.

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)